OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/install.md

 SPDX-License-Identifier: LGPL-3.0-or-later
 -->

-# Install Linglong Apps
+# Install linyaps Apps

-Use `ll-cli install` to install Linglong apps.
+Use `ll-cli install` to install linyaps apps.

 View the help information for the `ll-cli install` command: